fpigeonjr/frank-pigeon-blog/content/pages/uses/index.md

  Inspiration for the setup is from [A Single Monitor Manifesto][manifesto] by [Cory House][cory-house].
 It made a lot sense to me and am happy with the new setup.
 This new setup helps me stay focused on the task at hand and avoid distractions.

-## Other
+## Other Honorable Mentions

-I use [Apple Notes][keep] for my daily todos and started journaling in a private repo in Github.
+- Apple Notes for my daily todos and started journaling in a private repo in Github.

-I use Github for project management tasks for any given project.
+- Github for project management tasks for any given project.

-My team uses MS Teams for office communications.
+- MS Teams for office communications.

-I use [Cloudflare for Families](https://blog.cloudflare.com/introducing-1-1-1-1-for-families/) to filter content and improve network speeds.
+- [Cloudflare for Families](https://blog.cloudflare.com/introducing-1-1-1-1-for-families/) to filter content and improve network speeds.

-I built a [Raspberry Pi][rpi] using [pi-hole][pihole] to filter ads.
+- [Raspberry Pi][rpi] using [pi-hole][pihole] to filter ads on my network.

-I am using [Nord VPN][nordvpn] to secure traffic when I am in the wild.
+- [Nord VPN][nordvpn] to secure traffic when I am out in the wild.

-I also setup a [Disney's Circle][circle] which is an amazing device that helps keep time limits on our children's internet time.
+- [Disney's Circle][circle] keeps time limits, bed times, and filters on our children's internet.

 [visual studio code]: https://code.visualstudio.com/
 [codeup]: http://codeup.com